infer-actively/pymdp/README.md

 </td>
 </tr></table>

-## Quick-start: Installationa and Usage
+## Quick-start: Installation and Usage

 In order to use `pymdp` to build and develop active inference agents, we recommend installing it with the the package installer [`pip`](https://pip.pypa.io/en/stable/), which will install `pymdp` locally as well as its dependencies.
 This can also be done in a virtual environment (e.g. with `venv`).